NathanArvan/personal-blog/posts/game-project-update-3.md

 I made a few simple assets in Figma.
 I have used Figma before professionally, but more to plan the UI of a website that to create an asset.

+I have not yet made system wide decisions on how I will handle image widths, heights, and aspect ratios, so things will look a little squashed.

 Here are the characters I made: